LukeWCS/stats-permissions/README.md

 ### Requirements
 * phpBB 3.2.10 up to and including phpBB 3.3
 * PHP 7.0 up to and including PHP 8.1

-### Installation / Update of Stats Permissions
-1. Download and extract the Zip archive of the [GitHub release](https://github.com/LukeWCS/stats-permissions/releases).
-1. In the extension management disable "Stats Permissions", if already existing.
-1. Delete the folder `statspermissions/` inside `ext/lukewcs/` from phpBB, if already existing.
-1. Copy the folder `lukewcs/` from the Zip archive including all subfolders and files to `ext/` from phpBB (upload).
-1. In the extension management, enable "Stats Permissions".